SpongePowered/SpongeDocs/source/ore/publish.rst

 Ore requires any projects to be packaged with a ``mcmod.info`` descriptor file in the top-level of your JAR file.
 This file is used to automatically infer some important details about your project to make the upload process easier.
 Ore will reject your plugin if this file is missing from the JAR.
-Luckily, Sponge API has a built in annotation processor that creates this file for you automatically, on compile, using the ``@Plugin`` annotation that you have likely already created in your plugin's main class.
+Luckily, SpongeAPI has a built in annotation processor that creates this file for you automatically, on compile, using the ``@Plugin`` annotation that you have likely already created in your plugin's main class.